-The actual visible surface of the sun is not solid but gaseous and is in continuous motion.
+The visible surface of the sun is not solid but gaseous, being in continuous motion.
 This seething, boiling caldron is some 200 kilometres thick, and is commonly referred as the photosphere.
 Such turbulent features give the Sun its mottled appearance or the so-called granulation.
 All granules are some 200 to 300 kilometres across and last for several minutes before being replaced by newer ones.
 Often, dark spots appear on the solar disk from time to time on the solar disk as sunspots.
 Sunspots numbers vary significantly depending on stage in the cycle of the Sun’s activity.
-They are cooler regions on the Sun, and slowly increase in size over several days to weeks, reach a maximum, then fade away.
+They are cooler regions on the Sun, and slowly increase in size over several days to weeks, reach a maximum, to then fade away.
 Some have been observed to last for two or three rotations before disappearing altogether.
 Sunspots mainly appear either as pairs or groups and are termed active areas.
-Single sunspots are on the other hand fairly rare.
+Single sunspots are, on the other hand, fairly rare.

-Other features such as faculae appear as tiny strands of white light, 1 to and 2 arcsec in length.
-On the solar surface, they can be thought of as hotter areas, opposite to the sunspots, and are about 800K to 1 000K than the surrounding photosphere.
-They are normally always associated with sunspots, and it is far more usually to see the faculae near to the limb of the Sun.
+Other features such as faculae appear as tiny strands of white light, 1 to 2 arcsec in length.
+On the solar surface, they can be thought of as hotter areas, opposite to the sunspots, and are about 800K to 1,000K than the surrounding photosphere.
+They are normally always associated with sunspots, and it is far more usually to see faculae near to the limb of the Sun.

-Above the photosphere is the atmosphere of the Sun the chromosphere, and normally cannot be seen except just before and after totality during total solar eclipses.
-This hot 4 000K region appears against the lunar limb as bright pink colour, with the observed thickness is between ten and twenty thousand kilometres.
+Above the photosphere, is the true atmosphere of the Sun called the chromosphere, and normally cannot be seen except during total solar eclipses just moments before and after totality.
+This hot 4,000K region appears as bright pink in colour seen against the lunar limb, with the observed thickness is between ten and twenty thousand kilometres.
 Its composition being mainly hydrogen.
-Beyond the chromosphere is the corona, whose true extent is uncertain, but can be seen out anywhere between 3R⊙ to 10R⊙ in solar radii.
+Beyond the chromosphere is the corona, whose true extent remains uncertain, but can be seen out anywhere between 3R⊙ to 10R⊙ in solar radii.
 The inner corona extends from 0.5R⊙ to about 1.0⊙ solar radii, while the outer corona extends from one to three solar radii.
-Made primarily of hydrogen and helium, the corona exist as a tenuous gas whose temperatures exceeds several million degrees.
+Made primarily of hydrogen and helium, the corona exists as tenuous gas whose temperature exceeds several million degrees.
 It emits strongly in both X-ray and ultra-violet light, but the cause of the temperature rise from the chromosphere to the corona is not fully understood.
-As most of the particles in the corona are highly ionized, the behaviour of the gas is affected by the prominences, flares and the solar magnetic field.
+As most particles in the corona are highly ionised, the behaviour of the gas is affected by the prominences, flares and the solar magnetic field.

 During any total solar eclipse, the corona can be seen by the naked-eye throughout all of totality.
 It can also be observed using special designed instruments called the coronascope, where the solar disk is completely obscured and a special filter is applied.
 To the naked-eye the corona appears as pearly white and is about as bright as the Full Moon.
 This is enhanced by radiating rays roughly perpendicular to the bright solar atmospheric surface.
-This is seen often over the general pearly white background.
+This is often seen over the general pearly white background.
 These rays are distributed in various places around the limb, but tend to avoid the Sun’s magnetic poles.
 Often during solar minimum the outline of the corona look very much like the outline of the magnetic field – like when seen metal fillings are placed on a piece of paper and influenced by a bar magnet.
-The telescopic view of the corona reveals tiny little broken strands of light seemingly like filamentary structures.
-Visually the corona may extend between one to three solar radii, but this does vary significantly from eclipse to eclipse.
-The complexity of the corona depends very much on the time of the event in the current 11-year solar cycle.
+A telescopic view of the corona reveals tiny or little broken strands of light seemingly like filamentary structures that may extend between one to three solar radii.
+This does vary significantly from eclipse to eclipse.
+Observed complexity of the corona depends very much on the time of the event in the current eleven year solar cycle.